A Characterization of Circle Graphs in Terms of Total Unimodularity: Cycle bases of touch-graphs

 Therefore $\edgetrans{D}{\mathbf{o}}$ corresponds to a linear transformation sending incidence vectors of $D$ to incidence vectors of $\Tch_\mathbf{o}(P)$ in a way compatible with $\pi_P$; see Figure~\ref{fig:comm_diagram}.
 Also note that the left-hand side of the equality of Theorem~\ref{thm:pi_on_vectors_full} depends on $D$, but the right-hand side of this equality does not.

-To illustrate Theorem~\ref{thm:pi_on_vectors_full}, we give two examples: one where $F$ is the 4-regular graph with only one vertex to cover the case of loops, and one where we continue the running example. \begin{example} Suppose $F$ is the 4-regular graph with only one vertex and two edges (both loops).
-Suppose $W = ((h_1, h_2), (h_3, h_4))$ is a closed walk of $F$, $D$ is the directed version of $F$ consistent with the orientation of $W$, and $\mathbf{o}$ is the transitional orientation of $F$ with $h_1 \in \mathbf{o}(t)$ for every transition $t$.
+To illustrate Theorem~\ref{thm:pi_on_vectors_full}, we give two examples: one where $F$ is the 4-regular graph with only one vertex to cover the case of loops, and one where we continue the running example. \begin{example} Suppose $F$ is the 4-regular graph with only one vertex and two edges $e_1 = \{h_1, h_4\}$ and $e_2 = \{h_2, h_3\}$ (both loops).
+Then $W = ((h_1, h_2), (h_3, h_4))$ is a closed walk of $F$.
+Suppose that $D$ is the directed version of $F$ consistent with the orientation of $W$, depicted in Figure~\ref{fig:one_vert}(\textit{i}).
+Let $\mathbf{o}$ be the transitional orientation of $F$ with $h_1 \in \mathbf{o}(t)$ for every transition $t$.
 If the transitions of $F$ are $t_1, t_2, t_3$ with $\mathbf{o}(t_i) = \{h_1, h_{i+1} \}$, then